TiagoX9/TaxiDataPipeLine/README.md

 * Install project dependencies

   Project dependencies are listed in `requirements.txt` file.
-Using below command to install them -
+Use below command to install them -
   ```sh
   pip3 install -r requirements.txt
   ```

-  If there is any issue in installing dask using `requirements.txt` file, use the below command in command prompt/terminal window:
+  If there is any issue in installing dask using `requirements.txt` file, use the below commands in command prompt/terminal window:
   ```sh
   pip3 install “dask[complete]”